HazyResearch/deepdive/doc/example-spouse.md

 ```

 The output of this query is stored in a local file.
-The file contains duplicate rows (BigQuery does not support `distinct`) and noisy rows where the name field contains a string where the given name family name and multiple aliases were concatenated and reported in a string including the characters `{` and `}`.
+The file contains duplicate rows (BigQuery does not support `distinct`).
+It also contains noisy rows where the name field contains a string where the given name family name and multiple aliases were concatenated and reported in a string including the characters `{` and `}`.
 Using the Unix commands `sed`, `sort` and `uniq` we first remove the lines containing characters `{` and `}` and then duplicate entries.
 This results in an input file `spouses_dbpedia.csv` containing 6,126 entries of married couples.